MustafaAamir/zatheme/README.md

-# zatheme
+# zathuratheme
-a cli theme switcher for zathura
+A cli theme switcher for zathura